imb/fctx/doc/usr/source/api_fct.rst

 .. c:function:: FCT_FIXTURE_SUITE_BGN(name)

-	Following the xtest convention, every test suite needs to start with a SUITE_BGN function.
-In by using the FIXTURE variants you are indicating that you wish to install a SETUP and TEARDOWN fixture via the :c:func:`FCT_SETUP_BGN`/:c:func:`FCT_SETUP_END` and
+	Using the xtest convention, every test suite starts with a SUITE_BGN macro.
+By using the FIXTURE variants you are indicating that you wish to use a SETUP and TEARDOWN fixture via the :c:func:`FCT_SETUP_BGN`/:c:func:`FCT_SETUP_END` and
-	:c:func:`FCT_TEARDOWN_BGN`/:c:func:`FCT_TEARDOWN_END` functions.
+	:c:func:`FCT_TEARDOWN_BGN`/:c:func:`FCT_TEARDOWN_END` macro blocks.

-	See also :c:func:`FCT_SUITE_BGN`.
+	See also :c:func:`FCT_SUITE_BGN`, which allows you to skip a setup and teardown block.

         The following example shows calling a setup/teardown to allocate memory to *data* structure.